More aging Japanese need to cope with living alone – DW – 12/13/2024

 More aging Japanese need to cope with living aloneDecember 13, 2024

-Arai lives alone since her husband died 16 years ago and she fears that stopping work is going to leave her isolated from Japanese society – and possibly a "lonely death."
+Arai lives alone since her husband died 16 years ago, and she fears that stopping work is going to leave her isolated from Japanese society — and possibly lead to a "lonely death."

-It is a common refrain in a country with a rapidly aging population, with a report published by the National Institute of Population and Social Security research in late November concluding that single-person households will account for 44.3% of the nationwide total by 2050.
+It is a common refrain in a country with a rapidly aging population.
+A report published by Japan's National Institute of Population and Social Security research in late November concluded that single-person households will account for 44.3% of the nationwide total by 2050.
 The figure rises to 54.1% in Tokyo.

 The number of people aged 65 or older living alone is projected to rise to 10.83 million by 2050, a 1.5-fold increase from the 2020 figure.